-Combining satellite imagery with information gathered from our benthic habitat surveys and geo-referenced photos and videos, our detailed habitat maps of coral reef ecosystems provide a comprehensive snapshot of life on a reef in one place and time.
+Combining satellite imagery with information gathered from our benthic habitat surveys and geo-referenced photos and videos.
+Our detailed habitat maps of coral reef ecosystems provide a comprehensive snapshot of life on a reef in one place and time.

 Reef Maps & GIS

-Our World Reef Map is a global, online, interactive map that allows users to explore all of the coral reefs we have ever surveyed and mapped.
+Our World Reef Map is a global, online, interactive map that allows users to explore all of the coral reefs that we have ever surveyed and mapped.
 This award-winning map is the result of years of work by an extended team of dedicated scientists and many months of field research in remote regions of the world.

 This article, published in What’s Up Magazine of Annapolis (Maryland), features an interview with Living Oceans Foundation Executive Director Captain Philip G. Renaud and discusses the Foundation’s headquarters relocation to Annapolis along with their charter and mission of preserving and …